Referencing glossary

 in-text citation

 An in-text citation is a brief reference placed within the body of a document to credit a source and point readers to the full entry in the reference list or bibliography.
-Different citation styles use different formats.
+Different citation systems use different formats.
 In the author–date system (used by styles such as APA), an in-text citation typically includes the author’s surname and year, such as ‘(Smith, 2022)’.
-In the numerical system (used by styles such as AMA or IEEE), sources are cited with numbers in brackets or superscript, like ‘[5]’ or ‘5’.
+In the author–number system (used by styles such as AMA or IEEE), sources are cited with numbers in brackets or superscript, like ‘[5]’ or ‘5’.
 In the author–page system (used by MLA), citations usually include the author’s surname and page number, for example ‘(Jones 56)’.

 issue number